raspberrypilearning/mapping-the-weather/worksheet2.md

     station_data = get(url).json()
     ```

-1. If you type `station_data['items'][0]` into your Python shell after running your script, you'll see that there is lots of information provided by the RESTful API.
+1. If you type `station_data['items'][0]` into your Python shell after running your script, you'll see that there is a lot of information provided by the RESTful API.

     ``` json
     {'reading_timestamp': '2016-11-20T21:55:02Z', 'weather_stn_lat':